English literature: Medieval theatre

 There are four complete or nearly complete extant English biblical collections of plays from the late medieval period.
 The most complete is the York cycle of 48 pageants.
 They were performed in the city of York, from the middle of the 14th century until 1569.
 Besides the Middle English drama, there are three surviving plays in Cornish known as the Ordinalia.

 Having grown out of the religiously based mystery plays of the Middle Ages, the morality play is a genre of medieval and early Tudor theatrical entertainment, which represented a shift towards a more secular base for European theatre.
 Morality plays are a type of allegory in which the protagonist is met by personifications of various moral attributes who try to prompt him to choose a godly life over one of evil.
 The plays were most popular in Europe during the 15th and 16th centuries.

 The Somonyng of Everyman (The Summoning of Everyman) (c.
-1509–1519), usually referred to simply as Everyman, is a late 15th-century English morality play.
-Like John Bunyan's allegory Pilgrim's Progress (1678), Everyman examines the question of Christian salvation through the use of allegorical characters.
+1509–1519), usually referred to simply as Everyman, is a late 15th-century English morality play, which examines the question of Christian salvation through the use of allegorical characters.

-Tudor period (1485-1603)
+Tudor period (1485–1603)

-The Tudor period in England encompasses the reigns of Henry VII (1485-1509), Henry VIII (1509-1547), Edward VI (1547-1553), Mary I (1553-1558), and lastly Elizabeth I (1558-1603).
+The House of Tudor ruled England between 1485 and 1603.
+The Tudor period encompasses the reigns of Henry VII (1485-1509), Henry VIII (1509-1547), Edward VI (1547-1553), Mary I (1553-1558), and lastly Elizabeth I (1558-1603).

 The English Renaissance as a part of the Northern Renaissance was a cultural and artistic movement in England dating from the late 15th to the 17th century.
 It is associated with the pan-European Renaissance that is usually regarded as beginning in Italy in the late 14th century.
 Like most of northern Europe, England saw little of these developments until more than a century later – Renaissance style and ideas were slow in penetrating England.
 Many scholars see the beginnings of the English Renaissance during the reign of Henry VIII and the Elizabethan era in the second half of the 16th century is usually regarded as the height of the English Renaissance.

+Before the Elizabethan era (1485–1558)

+Utopia is a work of fiction and socio-political satire by Thomas More (1478–1535), written in Latin and published in 1516.
+The book is a frame narrative primarily depicting a fictional island society and its religious, social and political customs.

-The influence of the Italian Renaissance can also be found in the poetry of Thomas Wyatt, one of the earliest English Renaissance poets.
+The influence of the Italian Renaissance can be found in the poetry of Thomas Wyatt, one of the earliest English Renaissance poets.
 He was responsible for many innovations in English poetry, and alongside Henry Howard, Earl of Surrey introduced the sonnet from Italy into England in the early 16th century.

 After William Caxton introduced the printing press in England in 1476, vernacular literature flourished.
 The Reformation inspired the production of vernacular liturgy which led to the Book of Common Prayer (1549), a lasting influence on literary language.